haimkastner/js-project-best-practice/README.md

 Includes
 * TypeScript
 * Linter (ESLint)
-* prettier
+* Prettier
 * Unit Tests (Mocha & Chai)
 * Continuous Integration (GitHub Actions)

-The articles about it is available here
+The articles about it is available here?